 It was a fabulous meal.
 When in Venice this is an experience not to be missed!
 I was lucky to be treated to this meal but the prices are very reasonable and I know I shall go back.

 A visit to beautiful Torcello with all its charm and tranquillity; a lunch in the gardens of the wonderful Locanda Cipriani – now that really is a perfect day.

-You can now download this article on to your smartphone or tablet with the GPSmyCity app – great for when you’re in Venice and on the go, and for a small fee you can upgrade to get a city map with GPS to show you round which doesn’t need internet connection.
-Click here for link.
+You can now download this article and more on Venice on to your smartphone or tablet with the GPSmyCity app – Click here for link.